ionic-team/stencil-site/src/docs/framework-integration/angular.md

 If the build is successful, you will now have contents in the file specified in `directivesProxyFile`.

 You can now finally import and export the generated component wrappers for your component library.
-For example, in your main `AppModule` you may do the following:
+For example, in your main Angular `AppModule` you may do the following:

 ```ts
 import { COMPONENTS } from './stencil-generated/components';